blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 ### Relation to Science
 Brahmaan is the unified field.

-W and Z bosons were in the electroweak epoch, and that's because weak forces act on a more deeper scale than the more available electromagnetic and gravitational forces.
+W and Z bosons were unified the photons in the electroweak epoch, and that's because weak forces act on a more deeper scale than the more available electromagnetic and gravitational forces.

+And gluons were unified with the W and Z bosons in the grand unification epoch.

 (decoupling? see Wiki)